How can you recognize an ATM skimming device?

 What ATM skimming devices look like

-If you ever notice something that you think is a skimmer, be sure to notify the store or bank where you see the suspicious device.
-That way, they can check right away and hopefully save someone else from being skimmed and scammed.
+If you ever notice something you think is a skimmer, notify the store or bank where you see the suspicious device.
+That way, they can check and hopefully save someone else from being skimmed and scammed.

 Pam Leibfried is a marketing content specialist whose love of words led to a writing and editing career.
 After a brief stint teaching English, she transitioned to corporate communications and spent 20 years at The Nielsen Company before joining Alliant’s content development team.
 Early in her work life, Pam’s friend Matt explained the benefits of a 401(k) and her dad encouraged her to start a Roth IRA.
 Their good counsel prompted her to prioritize retirement savings, which just might enable her to retire early so she can read more and live out the slogan on her fave T-shirt: “I have a retirement plan: I plan on quilting.”